 How is a tooth extracted?As a precaution, the dentist will first take X-rays of the tooth or teeth in question, to help plan the procedure.
 After preparing a method of extraction, you will be given a local anesthetic that will prevent you from feeling pain during the procedure.
 Next, the dentist will use a tool called an elevator to lift the tooth and loosen ligaments and gum tissue around the base of the tooth.
 Finally, the dentist will use a pair of forceps, to gently rock the tooth back and forth until it breaks free of the ligaments holding it in the gum tissue.
 Occasionally, a stubborn tooth will resist the dentist’s soft tug, refusing to come out.
 In these and more complex cases, the tooth may need to be broken up into smaller pieces for removal.

 Once removed, we will pack gauze into the socket and have you place pressure on the area by biting down.
 If necessary, the dentist will place stitches to close the socket.
 If you are sick the week prior to your scheduled extraction or on the day of, please contact our office, as alternative arrangements may need to be made.
-Please contact your Campbell dental office Dr. Vandi, if you have any questions or concerns.
+Should you have any questions about tooth extraction, please feel free to contact your Campbell dental office, Dr. Vandi,.
+We will be happy to help you on any concerns you may have on tooth extraction in Campbell dental office.

 Digital radiography (digital x-ray) is the latest technology used to take dental x-rays.
 This technique uses an electronic sensor (instead of x-ray film) that captures and stores the digital image on a computer.
 This image can be instantly viewed and enlarged helping the dentist and dental hygienist detect problems easier.
 Digital x-rays reduce radiation 80-90% compared to the already low exposure of traditional dental x-rays.
 Dental x-rays are essential, preventative, diagnostic tools that provide valuable information not visible during a regular dental exam.
 Dentists and dental hygienists use this information to safely and accurately detect hidden dental abnormalities and complete an accurate treatment plan.
 Without x-rays, problem areas may go undetected.